 오메가 성분이 심혈관 좋다고 그러더라고요 근데 이걸 한번에 왕창 먹거나 도중에 먹다 안먹다 하면 효과 없으니 꾸준히 적당량 복용해 얄거 같습니다.

-Stroke is a condition in which blood vessels in the brain become blocked or rupture, leading to damage of brain cells, which can result in serious aftereffects as well as threaten life.
-The most common cause is blood clots or lipids within the arteries blocking the cerebral blood vessels.
+Stroke is a disease in which brain cells are damaged when a blood vessel in the brain becomes blocked or bursts.
+This can lead to serious aftereffects and even be life-threatening.
+The most common cause is a blood clot or lipids in an artery blocking a cerebral blood vessel.

-Professor Christopher Murray's research team at the University of Washington School of Public Health analyzed stroke data from 204 countries identified from 1990 to 2021.
-During this period, the number of stroke patients increased by 70%, and the number of deaths due to stroke increased by 44%.
+A research team led by Professor Christopher Murray of the Department of Health Diagnostics at the University of Washington analyzed stroke data from 204 countries from 1990 to 2021.
+They found that the number of stroke patients increased by 70%, and the number of stroke-related deaths increased by 44%.

 The research team calculated how much 23 risk factors contributed to the development of stroke.
-The 23 risk factors included ▲ambient fine dust pollution ▲household air pollution ▲low temperature ▲high temperature ▲lead exposure ▲high-sodium diet ▲red meat-rich diet ▲processed meat-rich diet ▲low fruit intake ▲low vegetable intake ▲low whole grain intake ▲alcohol consumption ▲high sugar-sweetened beverage intake ▲low fiber intake ▲low intake of polyunsaturated fatty acids ▲low physical activity ▲smoking ▲secondhand smoke ▲high BMI ▲high fasting blood glucose ▲high systolic blood pressure ▲high LDL cholesterol ▲low glomerular filtration rate (GFR).
+The 23 risk factors were ▲ambient fine dust pollution ▲household air pollution ▲low temperature ▲high temperature ▲lead exposure ▲diet high in sodium ▲diet high in red meat ▲diet high in processed meat ▲diet low in fruit ▲diet low in vegetables ▲diet low in whole grains ▲diet low in alcohol ▲diet high in sugary drinks ▲diet low in fiber ▲diet low in polyunsaturated fatty acids ▲low physical activity ▲smoking ▲exposure to secondhand smoke ▲high BMI ▲high fasting blood sugar ▲high systolic blood pressure ▲high LDL cholesterol ▲low glomerular filtration rate (GFR).

-The results showed that the main factor significantly increasing the burden of stroke over 30 years was a high BMI, which was found to influence 88.2% of the stroke burden.
-Next were ▲high temperature (72.4%) ▲high fasting blood sugar (32.1%) ▲a diet high in sugary drinks (23.4%) ▲low physical activity (11.3%) ▲high systolic blood pressure (6.7%) ▲lead exposure (6.5%) ▲a diet low in omega-6 fatty acids among polyunsaturated fats (5.3%).
-Among dietary habits, the consumption of sugary drinks and a deficiency of omega-6 fatty acids were identified as major factors increasing the burden of stroke.
+The results showed that the factor that significantly increased the stroke burden over the 30 years was high BMI, which was confirmed to have an 88.2% effect on the stroke burden.
+Next were ▲ high temperature (72.4%) ▲ high fasting blood sugar (32.1%) ▲ diet high in sugary drinks (23.4%) ▲ low physical activity (11.3%) ▲ high systolic blood pressure (6.7%) ▲ lead exposure (6.5%) ▲ diet low in omega-6 fatty acids among polyunsaturated fatty acids (5.3%).
+Among dietary habits, consumption of sugary drinks and lack of omega-6 fatty acids were identified as the main factors increasing the stroke burden.

-Omega-6 fatty acids are mainly found in vegetable oils such as corn oil, sunflower oil, peanut oil, and canola oil.
-However, excessive intake should be avoided.
-Consuming too much omega-6 can cause blood clots, increasing the risk of stroke.
-A daily intake of 2000 to 8000 mg is appropriate.
+Omega-6 fatty acids are found primarily in vegetable oils such as corn oil, sunflower oil, peanut oil, and canola oil.
+However, excessive intake is not recommended.
+Consuming too much omega-6 can cause blood clots and increase the risk of stroke.
+A daily intake of 2,000 to 8,000 mg is recommended.

-The research team confirmed that 84% of strokes are associated with 23 modifiable risk factors and stated that interventions focusing especially on obesity and metabolic syndrome are necessary.
+The research team said, "We found that 84% of strokes were associated with 23 modifiable risk factors," adding, "Interventions focusing specifically on obesity and metabolic syndrome are needed."

 =======================